Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Method

 \subsection{Length Bias Fitting}

 After training a reward model with inherent length bias, we proceed to formally characterize and mitigate this relation using the fitting model.
-The proposed approach operates as follows: given the input sequence length $\text{len}(y)$, we first project this scalar value into a $d$-dimensional (in our training $d$ equals to $32$) features.
-Inspired by positional encoding (PE) \cite{NIPS2017_3f5ee243}, we transform the positional information embedded in PE into our length information, thereby obtaining length encoding (LE) to project the inputs.
-Specifically, given one response $y$, the formula for LE is:

-From the above equations, we can find that LE is similar to PE in form.
-However, rather than encoding the positions in the input sequence as PE, LE encode each individual response length within the sequence.
-Subsequently, the features after encoding are then processed through a two-layers ResNet~\cite{He_2016_CVPR} architecture, the ResNet output is then fed into a final linear projection layer which serves as the regression head (with weights $W_{\textit{reg}}$ and bias $b_{\textit{reg}}$), producing the predicted reward scalar $\hat{r}$.
-Formally, the complete transformation can be expressed as:

-The optimization objective of the $model_{f}$ is to minimizing the discrepancy between the predicted reward $\hat{r}$ and the actual reward output $r$.
-We formulate this as a composite loss function combining:
+The proposed approach operates as follows: given the input response length $\text{len}(y)$, we first project this scalar value into a $d$-dimensional features (in our training $d$ equals to $32$).
+Inspired by positional encoding (PE) \cite{NIPS2017_3f5ee243}, we treat the response length as the position in PE, thereby deriving a length encoding (LE) that embeds length information into features.
+Subsequently, the features after encoding are then processed through ResNet~\cite{He_2016_CVPR} architecture, the output is then fed into a final linear projection layer which serves as the regression head to produce the predicted reward $\hat{r}$ (Figure \ref{fig:overview}(b)).
+The optimization objective of the $model_{f}$ is to minimize the discrepancy between the predicted reward $\hat{r}$ and the actual reward output $r$.
+We formulate the loss function as: